 Band lessons are offered during the school day to interested 5th graders for 60 minutes a week.
 Students learn the basics of playing their instruments alone and with the group.
-Concerts are given in the winter and at the end of the year, with additional opportunities to participate in the Stuart-Annandale Area Band and the yearly Solo Festival.
+Concerts are given in the winter and at the end of the year, with additional opportunities to participate in the Justice-Annandale Area Band and the yearly Solo Festival.

 The Belvedere Chorus is comprised of fourth and fifth-grade students who meet once a week for 45 minutes.
 This class is a formal chorus rehearsal, with the hope of further extending singing and aural skills, with special emphasis in part-singing and reading scores.
 Students have opportunities to sing in different languages, styles, and musical genres.

 Strings is offered starting in 4th grade.
 We currently have over 100 students who participate.
 Students can choose to study violin, viola, cello, or bass.
 Classes meet for an hour once a week and concerts are performed twice a year.
 Extra opportunities to play such as Area orchestra and Solo & Ensemble become available to students in 5th grade.